Cirrus SR20: Operational history

 By 2014, the accident rate had been dramatically reduced, with a 2013 fatal rate of 1.01 per 100,000 flight hours.
 This was attributed to better training, particularly in when to deploy the ballistic parachute system.

 By 2015, the accident rate had continued to decrease, with a 2014 fatal rate of 0.42 per 100,000 flight hours, making it one of the best safety records in the industry.
 This marked the fewest fatalities in a single year for Cirrus since 2001, and the first year where the number of CAPS deployments (12) exceeded the number of fatal accidents (3).

+As of September 2018, the SR-series has had its parachute system deployed 79 times, with 163 survivors.